 Max Annual Pension Rate

 If Beverly, a surviving spouse, receives Social Security of $17,500 a year and a pension of $4,500 a year, her total income would be $22,000 a year.
-Which by first glance would exceed the VA’s Max Annual Pension Rate for a surviving spouse.
-However, let’s say she pays $18,000 a year for home health care, $1,500 a year for Medicare and $1,200 for supplemental insurance, her total medical expenses would be $20,700.
+At first glance, this exceeds the VA’s Max Annual Pension Rate for a surviving spouse.
+However, let’s say she pays $18,000 a year for home health care, $1,500 a year for Medicare, and $1,200 for supplemental insurance.
+In this case, her total medical expenses would be $20,700.
 This means that if she subtracts her medical expenses from her income ($22,000 – $20,700), Beverly’s countable income would only be $1,300.
 According to the rules and regulations for the Aid and Attendance benefit, Beverly could qualify if you take the VA’s Max Annual Pension Rate for a surviving spouse and subtract her countable income ($13,836 – $1,300).
 According to these calculations, that means Beverly could be eligible for $12,536 in Aid and Attendance benefits.

 *Note: you do not need to have a disability to qualify